Monarchy in Quebec: Popularity

-The Société de la Couronne du Canada was founded in 2021 to fill a perceived void in support for the Canadian Crown in Quebec, though, the organization has national reach.
-Its aims are to provide a community for common support and the exchange of ideas; bolster the monarch, his family, and his viceregal representatives; protect Canadian heritage by way of defending the country's monarchy, including its history, customs, and symbols; and promote the Crown and Commonwealth.
+Recent polls show support for the monarchy is low in Quebec compared to the other provinces.

 Quebec nationalism and the sovereignty movement

 In the first days of the royal tour of Canada by King George VI and Queen Elizabeth in 1939, which started in Quebec City, the French language newspaper La Presse took issue with the displays of British flags and decorations in Quebec, calling them "imperialistic propaganda".
 But, this was not anti-monarchical sentiment.
 Instead, the editorial board wanted for the King's presence to be a foundation for a celebration of Québécois culture, asking, "why don't we, French Canadians, profit from the occasion to manifest our loyalty and attachment to our sovereigns, certainly, but also to our language, our nationality, our rights, our ethnic character.
 If we must have inscriptions, let them be worded in French.
 If we cheer, cheer in French."